 Unexpected beauty lies ahead when one enters into the spectacular canyon.

 Suddenly the land gives way and one starts the descent down into the Palo Duro Canyon where one can view the landscape up close and personal.
 Unlike peering over the rim of the Grand Canyon, one becomes intimately involved with the Palo Duro Canyon because of the close proximity to everything.

 Images from Palo Duro Canyon in TexasClick thumbnail to view full-size

 The first time that I got to see this dramatic attraction, I was traveling with my mother.
 We were following the map and as we kept getting closer and there seemed to be nothing different about the landscape, I was beginning to wonder if the map was correct.

-The picture to the right will show you how the landscape looks until one gets to the very edge of the canyon and why I was beginning to doubt the accuracy of the map.
+The picture above will show you how the landscape looks until one gets to the very edge of the canyon and why I was beginning to doubt the accuracy of the map.

 My second visit was with a girlfriend and I could prepare her in advance as to what was about to unfold before her very eyes.
 Out of flat seemingly endless similar terrain suddenly this scenic canyon appears!